C R G CRG Reports Exterior Engine 1967 Model ID

 1. It isn't known what day of the month was used for logging the monthly production, or if the same system was used for all years.

-2. Vehicles were NOT assembled in the exact order of VIN.
-For any given VIN selected as the nominal "last" for that month, it is likely that slightly lower or higher VINs might either still be in process, or might have already been assembled.
+2. Vehicles were NOT assembled in the exact order of VIN (but it was close).
+For any given VIN that was nominally "last" for that month, it is likely that slightly lower or higher VINs might either still be in process, or might have already been assembled.

 Despite these limitations, the list remains a useful guide for approximate confirmation of date as to when a given VIN was built.